 Typically, though, floribundas are used in groups as hedges or masses as a kind of lower filler plant, as opposed to the specimen-like use of hybrid teas.
-This means pruning is typically less precise, less geared towards producing an architecture for the plant.
+This means pruning is typically less precise and less geared towards producing an architecture for the plant.
 It’s impractical to be too painstaking when pruning a rose hedge—there is just far too much to cut.
 Hand pruners will take maddeningly long; you’ll need hedge shears.

 The goal of pruning these rose bushes is to keep them near the size you want, force a domed shape to let light hit all over the plant, and remove weak and overcrowded wood to promote thick, floriferous growth all over the plant.
-And we want to do it as efficiently as possible, not pausing to be picky.
+You want to do it as efficiently as possible, not pausing to be picky.

 Timing and Tools for Your Spring Pruning

 Wear hide gloves to protect you from the prickles.
 Rose is weak-wooded and you’ll be making most of your cuts on very small growth, so hand pruners and hedge shears are probably all you need.
 If you own loppers, you should have them with you for major deadwood pruning that there is a bit of every year.

 Major pruning work on floribundas is done in the early spring.
 Rose canes are killed by low temperatures, so you want to delay pruning until winter has done its damage and you can see which canes have been killed.
 If possible, time your pruning for after the threat of coldest days and before the swelling of buds in spring.

 Sometimes you don’t always get to have ideal timing, especially in spring.
 It’s OK to wait until later, as it just means that you’ll set back your rose’s bloom some.
 It’s also OK to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.